Is microdosing a placebo? A rapid review of low-dose LSD and psilocybin research

 Abstract of Is Microdosing a Placebo?

 “Some recent research and commentary have suggested that most or all the effects reported by people who microdose psychedelics may be explained by expectations or placebo effects.
-Here we step through all the available evidence from dose-controlled studies that have investigated the effects of low doses of LSD and psilocybin.
-We suggest eight reasons why current claims that microdosing is predominately a placebo are premature and possibly wrong: 1) there have been only a small number of controlled studies; 2) studies have had small sample sizes; 3) there is evidence of dose-dependent effects; 4) studies have only investigated the effects of a small number of doses; 5) the doses investigated may have been too small; 6) studies have looked only at non-clinical populations; 7) studies so far have been susceptible to selection bias; and 8) the measured impact of expectancy is small.
+In this rapid review, we aimed to evaluate the strength of evidence for a placebo explanation of the reported effects of microdosing.
+We conducted a PubMed search for all studies investigating psychedelic microdosing with controlled doses and a placebo comparator.
+We identified 19 placebo-controlled microdosing studies and summarised all positive and null findings across this literature.
+Risk of bias was assessed using the Cochrane risk-of-bias tool for randomised trials.
+The reviewed papers indicated that microdosing with LSD and psilocybin leads to changes in neurobiology, physiology, subjective experience, affect, and cognition relative to placebo.
+We evaluate methodological gaps and challenges in microdosing research and suggest eight reasons why current claims that microdosing is predominately a placebo are premature and possibly wrong: (1) there have been only a small number of controlled studies; (2) studies have had small sample sizes; (3) there is evidence of dose-dependent effects; (4) studies have only investigated the effects of a small number of doses; (5) the doses investigated may have been too small; (6) studies have looked only at non-clinical populations; (7) studies so far have been susceptible to selection bias; and (8) the measured impact of expectancy is small.
 Considering the available evidence, we conclude that it is not yet possible to determine whether microdosing is a placebo.”

 Authors: Vince Polito & Paul Liknaitzky